opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 ## Slide 8: Segmentation and Tokenization as (evolutionary, ML) Program Learning

 This slide attempts to illustrate some random audio filter sequences used to detect features.
-The task is to discover, mine good filter sequences (as opposed to having an engineer design one).
+The task is to discover and data-mine good filter sequences (as opposed to having an engineer design one).

 Standard ML techniques can be applied to acheive this.